Cell and gene therapy: How innovation is changing rare disease treatment

 Cell and gene therapy are similar but, rather than altering genetic material, cell therapy focuses on transferring whole cells into a person’s body to treat or prevent a condition.
 There are two types of cells used in this type of therapy:

-• Autologous cells: Harvested, processed, and reintroduced into the same patient, which lowers the risk of immune rejection - commonly seen in treatments like stem cell transplants for blood disorders.
+• Autologous cells: Harvested, processed, and reintroduced into the same patient, which lowers the risk of immune rejection, as seen in treatments such as stem cell transplants for blood disorders.

 • Allogeneic cells: Sourced from a donor and are often available more quickly, though they carry a higher risk of immune rejection and complications like graft-versus-host disease (GVHD).